 SALP Chapter 4

 "Oh, really?
-What would be good about the kingdom being revived?"
+What's good about the kingdom being restored?"

 "I don't know either?"